ndexbio/ndex-webapp/README.md

 Prefix the choice with ! to persist it to bower.json

 ?
 Answer --> 3

+Unable to find a suitable version for slick-carousel, please choose one by typing one of the numbers below:
+    1) slick-carousel#~1.4.1 which resolved to 1.4.1 and is required by angular-slick#0.2.1
+    2) slick-carousel#^1.8.1 which resolved to 1.8.1 and is required by ndex-webapp

+Prefix the choice with ! to persist it to bower.json

+?
+Answer 2

 ```

 ## Building a Distribution version: